 We have reached the end of the line.
 Oak Grove Whispers would be the last adventure by Spahn for Labyrinth Lord (though he continues to publish stuff like Operation Whitebox, an OSR WW2 game and there are some campaign setting sourcebooks we have not reviewed).
-Fortunately, it is a good un, and I retract my earlier fatalistic prophecies of Doom.
+Fortunately, it is a good un, and I retract my earlier fatalistic prophecies of doom regarding his output.
 The guy still got it.

 Oak Grove Whispers is a Low Fantasy mystery-horror scenario that takes the form of three more or less connected mini-adventures culminating in an underground druidic grove and a fight with its horrific guardian spirits.
-The Spahn trademarks of thoroughness, low-fantasy, evocative human npcs, horrific creatures, fucked up Faery-tales and dream-shit combines to create a fun, if at times unwieldy adventure, as reminiscent of a WHF fantasy as of a DnD one.
+The Spahn trademarks of thoroughness, low-fantasy, evocative human npcs, horrific creatures, fucked up Faery-tales and dream-shit combines to create a fun, if at times unwieldy adventure, as reminiscent of WHF fantasy as it is of DnD.

 Underneath the district of Oak Grove Square in the city of Dolmvay lie the ruins of an ancient shrine of the Druun.
-Before the Church of Law and Order the nature-worshipping Druun took care of Valnwall’s spiritual health with some nature worshipping of the oldskool pagan variety; sacrifice, revelry, cannibalism and so on.
-Now they are all but gone, and Dolmvay squats atop them.
+Before the Church of Law and Order the nature-worshipping Druun ministered to Valnwall’s spiritual health with some nature worshipping of the oldskool variety; sacrifice, revelry, cannibalism and so on.
+Now they are all but gone, and Dolmvay squats atop their remains.
 Three tradesmen (A Butcher, A Baker & A Candlestick Maker!) discover an entrance to an ancient shrine of the Druun where they feast and live like Kings, complete with hookers.
 Tragedy eventually ensues.